Goodradigbee Rose Gum Reforestation (Revoked)

 Project Information:

-A notable aspect of this project was the selection of Eucalyptus grandis (Rose Gum) as the planting species.
-Eucalyptus grandis is a fast-growing timber species typically native to the humid, subtropical coastal regions of New South Wales and Queensland.
-Its introduction to the Southern Tablelands, an area known for cold winters and frost, was biologically ambitious.
-The project was revoked in January 2023, and its carbon abatement contract was subsequently terminated, meaning the project is no longer active or crediting carbon units.
+A notable aspect of this project was its specific selection of Eucalyptus grandis (Rose Gum/Flooded Gum) for planting.
+This species is typically native to the subtropical coastal regions of New South Wales and Queensland.
+Planting it in the Southern Tablelands, where winter frosts can be severe, represents an unusual species choice that may have contributed to the project's challenges.
+The project was revoked in January 2023, and the carbon abatement contract was subsequently terminated.